-The Internet Activity research problems require that students utilize online resources to research and answer the questions.
+These research problems require that students utilize online resources to research and answer the questions.
 As a result, solutions may vary among students and courses.
 You should determine the skill and experience levels of the students before assigning these problems, coaching where necessary.
-Encourage students to explore all parts of the Web in this research process, including tax research databases, as well as the websites of the IRS, newspapers, magazines, businesses, tax professionals, other government agencies, and political outlets.
-Students should also work with resources such as blogs, Twitter feeds, and other interest-oriented technologies to research their answers.
+Encourage students to use reliable websites and blogs of the IRS and other government agencies, media outlets, businesses, tax professionals, academics, think tanks, and political outlets to research their answers.

-4. (1) Go to the website, click on the Internal Revenue Code link, click on Subtitle A, and scroll down to Sec.
+- 4. (1) Go to the website, click on the Internal Revenue Code link, click on Subtitle A, and scroll down to Sec.
 61. This section defines gross income broadly.
 In addition to the 15 items specifically listed as income, Sec.
 61 directs the reader to other IRC sections and indicates that the list of income items is not all-inclusive.
-In general, the IRC takes a broad view of income; everything is income unless an IRC section specifies that the amount is not income.

-- (2) To find the case, go to the website and click on the US Tax Court link on the left side of the page.
+In general, the IRC takes a broad view of income; everything is income unless an IRC section specifies that the amount is not income. - (2) To find the case, go to the website and click on the US Tax Court link on the left side of the page.
 Enter the name Mark Spitz in the search bar. - a.
 The tax years are 2001 and 2002, as indicated in the first sentence of the case, not 2006, the year in the citation, which is the year the case was decided. - b.
 As noted above, 2006. - c.
 The court decided in favor of the IRS. - d.
-At the end of the decision, the penalty in Sec.
-6662 is discussed.
+At the end of the decision, the penalty in § 6662 is discussed.
 This section imposes a 20% accuracy-related penalty on any portion of a tax liability underpayment (the situation in which Mr. Spitz found himself) attributable to a substantial understatement of income tax.
-Mr. Spitz was found not liable for the penalty because the court indicated that he was unsophisticated in tax law and had relied on a competent adviser to prepare his return. - 5. a.
+Mr. Spitz was found not liable for the penalty because the court indicated that he was unsophisticated in tax law and had relied on a competent adviser to prepare his return.

+- 5. a.
 On the "Opinions Search" tab, review the "Opinion Type" choices. - b./c.
-On the "Opinions Search" tab, select the appropriate opinion type and enter a common last name in the "Case Name Keyword" bar. - d.
-Click on the Rules tab on the upper left side of the page.
+On the "Opinions Search" tab, select the appropriate opinion type, and enter a common last name in the "Case Name Keyword" bar. - d.
+Click on the Rules tab on the upper left side of the page. - e.
+The student e-mail should summarize the items above.
+Look for proper grammar and e-mail etiquette in addition to the correct answer.